nnaumenko/metaf/docs/sphinx/api_reference.rst

 .. cpp:class:: WeatherGroup

-	Stores information about recent or current weather phenomena.
+	Stores information about recent or current weather phenomena, or on the beginning or ending time of weather phenomena.

+	.. note:: If more than 10 beginning/ending times are specified in the group, only first 10 are stored.

 	.. cpp:enum-class:: Type